xman4242/TempLoggerESP/README.md

   8. Reopen VS Code, navigate to File->Open Folder, and select the folder you just created.
   9. **Ensure that the file `platformio.ini` is in the root of this folder, or VS Code won't see it!**
   10. You are now ready to code in C++ using Platformio.
-  11. If you are unfamiliar with this tool, I would advise reading some documentation at the [PlatformIO homepage](https://docs.platformio.org/en/latest/).
+  11. If you are not familiar with this tool, I would advise reading some of the fantastic documentation at the [PlatformIO homepage](https://docs.platformio.org/en/latest/).

+<h2>How to Make the Hardware<h2>

+  1. The schematics for this project are in the repository in the form of Eagle files and images.
+  2. Using the wiring diagram and parts list, this device can be built on a solderless breadboard, perfboard, or similar.
+  3. PCBs can also be ordered and asembled by hand from the given eagle files or gerber files.